Utah Administrative Code

 A. The first priority in hiring substitute teachers shall be given to those who hold a valid license in the subject matter they will be teaching as a substitute.
 Second priority is to hire persons who have a valid license in a field commonly taught in public schools.

 B. It is desirable that a substitute teacher hold a valid license or a college degree.
-A district shall evaluate persons hired as substitutes to ensure that they are capable of managing a class and carrying out the instructional program.
+An LEA shall evaluate persons hired as substitutes to ensure that they are capable of managing a class and carrying out the instructional program.

-C. Persons seeking employment as a substitute teacher shall furnish evidence as requested from the hiring school district that they are physically and mentally fit to work.
+C. Persons seeking employment as a substitute teacher shall furnish evidence as requested from the hiring LEA that they are physically and mentally fit to work.

-A. School districts shall establish a policy for hiring substitute teachers.
-The policy shall include obtaining verification from CACTUS that an applicant's license has not been revoked or suspended.
+A. LEAs shall establish policies for hiring substitute teachers.
+An LEA's policy shall include obtaining verification from CACTUS that an applicant's license has not been revoked or suspended.

-C. Regular teachers are required to have lesson plans immediately available for use by substitute teachers.
+D. Regular teachers shall have lesson plans immediately available for use by substitute teachers.

-E. Paraprofessionals and Aides may substitute in classes consistent with school district or school policy.
+F. Paraprofessionals and aids may substitute in classes consistent with LEA or school policies.

 teachers, professional competency, school personnel